carbon-language/carbon-lang/mlir/docs/TargetLLVMIR.md

 #### Unranked MemRef Types

-Unranked memref types are converted to LLVM dialect literal structure type that contains the ynamic information associated with the memref object, referred to as *unranked descriptor*.
+Unranked memref types are converted to LLVM dialect literal structure type that contains the dynamic information associated with the memref object, referred to as *unranked descriptor*.
 It contains:

 1.  a converted `index`-typed integer representing the dynamic rank of the